KalkiEshwarD/CLI-Chat-App-for-PAN/README.md

 # CLI-Chat-App-for-LAN
-A primitive messaging system for LAN connected devices
+A primitive messaging system for PAN-connected devices